A fully funded, platform-driven bet on a first-in-class, redosable human ATG that could move Type 1 Diabetes beyond insulin—if 2027 data hits.

 SAB Biotherapeutics' financial profile in 2025 is that of a well-capitalized biotechnology firm transitioning into its most expensive and critical development stage.

 Operating results for the nine months ended September 30, 2025, show an increase in Research and Development (R&D) expenses to $23.6 million, compared to $22.6 million in the prior year period.
-This increase reflects the ramping up of clinical site initiation and recruitment for the SAFEGUARD trial.
-Conversely, General and Administrative (G&A) expenses decreased to $9.6 million from $11.5 million in the prior year, as management tightened cost controls and prioritized payroll toward clinical functions.

 The company’s capital structure has been significantly altered by the Series B preferred stock issuance.